IRS Section 179: What You Need to Know (2022)

 For companies that want to make use of the deduction, they’ll need to follow the process described below:

-- The company purchases Section 179 eligible property this year and puts the equipment into service between January 1st, 2022 and December 31st, 2022.
-It’s important to keep records of the purchases, including the freight, setup, or installation costs.
+- Purchase section 179 eligible property and start using it between January 1st, 2023, and December 31st of that year.
+It’s important to keep records of the purchases, including the freight, setup, installation costs, and other associated expenses.

-- After forwarding the records to the company’s tax professional, they’ll add up all the costs and determine the total deduction amount.
+- Forward the records to your tax professional to add all the costs and determine the total deduction amount.

-- Using IRS Form 4562, the company elects to use the Section 179 deduction and includes the allowance in its tax filing for this year.
+- Using IRS Form 4562, elect to use the section 179 deduction and include the allowance in your tax filing for the applicable year.

-- The company’s tax professional calculates their taxes for 2022 and deducts the allowance from their annual tax burden.
+- Your tax professional will calculate your taxes and deduct the allowance from your annual tax burden.

 Annual Limits of IRS Section 179

-The limits change from one year to the next, with 2022 seeing a slight increase over the 2021 limit.
+The limits change from one year to the next, with 2024 seeing a slight increase over the 2023 limit which was an increase from 2022 number, marking a 3-year trend.

-Currently, the write-off limit for 2022 is $1,080,000.
+For 2024, this limit was raised to $1,220,000.
 It applies to financing, purchasing, and leasing qualifying equipment and software, helping companies acquire new technologies and recuperate the costs in the same year.

 Bonus Depreciation with IRS Section 168(k)